Helperbird/website/src/pages/help/features/how-to-set-the-paragraph-width-on-any-page.md

 header: true
 ---

-Adjusting paragraph width helps you focus on text by narrowing or widening how much content appears on each line, making reading feel more natural.
+## What is Paragraph Width?

+Paragraph Width controls how wide the text appears on a webpage.
+Instead of text stretching all the way across the screen, you can make paragraphs narrower so your eyes do not have to travel as far from line to line.

+Narrower text is often easier and more comfortable to read.

 ---

+## Who is This For?

+This feature is helpful for:

+- People who find wide text blocks tiring to read
+- Anyone who loses their place on long lines
+- Students reading on wide monitors
+- People with dyslexia who benefit from shorter line lengths
+- Anyone who wants a more comfortable reading experience

+---

 ## Step 1: Open Helperbird

-Click the Helperbird owl icon in your browser toolbar to open the main dashboard.
+Click the Helperbird icon in your browser toolbar.
+It looks like a small owl and is usually in the top-right corner of your browser.

+This will open the Helperbird menu.

 ---

-## Step 2: Go to Reading Options
+## Step 2: Go to the All Features Section

-In the list of tools, find **Reading Options** and click the open icon next to it.
+Scroll down to the bottom of the Helperbird menu.
+You will see a section called **All Features**.

+Click the arrow next to **All Features** to expand it and show all available features.

 ---

-## Step 3: Adjust Paragraph Width
+## Step 3: Find Text Settings

-In the Reading Options panel:
+Look through the list of features until you see **Text settings**.

+Click on **Text settings** to open it.

+A panel will appear with several tabs at the top.

+---

+## Step 4: Open the Border Tab

+At the top of the Text settings panel, you will see tabs like Text, Colors, and Border.

-1. Go to the **Border** tab.
+Click on the **Border** tab.

-2. Toggle **Width** **on**.
+---

+## Step 5: Turn on Width

+In the Border tab, find **Width** with a toggle switch next to it.

+Click the toggle to turn it **on**.
+The toggle will turn green when it is enabled.

+---

+## Step 6: Adjust the Width

+After turning on Width, a slider will appear.

-3. Use the **slider** to adjust the width—slide left to narrow paragraphs or right to widen them until it feels just right.
+Move the slider left to make paragraphs narrower, or right to make them wider.

 **Tip:** Try setting paragraphs to around 60-80% width for easier eye tracking and less strain during long reading sessions.